Near Miss, Safety Observations and Incident Reporting

 - Channel 14 Teddington - Crayfordness

 - Channel 68 Crayfordness - Sea Reach 4

 - Channel 69 Sea Reach 4 - Seaward Limit

 Incidents involving rowing boats

 The Thames Regional Rowing Council (TRRC) has an online incident reporting system for all incidents involving rowers on the tidal Thames.
 This reporting system is not limited to the rowing community and the TRRC would ask non-rowers to use it if they are involved in or witness an incident involving rowing boats.
 Using this reporting system does not remove the requirement to complete a PLA Incident Report Form when this is required.
 The online reporting system can be accessed via this link.

 Looking for more information?

 - Click here to see Frequently Asked Questions about the Port of London Authority, the Thames and the Port of London.

-- Houseboat wash complaints are handled by our harbour master team and should be reported using this form.
+- Houseboat wash incidents are handled by our Harbour Master team and should be reported using this form.